If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Wash-away stabilizer is a great substitute for tear-away stabilizer, providing a little extra stability and keeping you from having to later pick out tiny pieces from the back of intricate embroidery designs.
 Basically, use it any time you need no residual stabilizer and aren’t dependent on the stability of a cut-away stabilizer.

 For very dense designs or very stretchy fabric, though, water-soluble stabilizer just might not be an option.
-In this case, you’ll have to switch to a cut-away or no-show mesh stabilizer for the added stability.
+In this case, you’ll have to switch to a cut-away or no-show mesh stabilizer for added stability.

 How to Remove Water-Soluble Stabilizer